guide icon

 5. Develop a system for tracking and reporting on purchase order activity

 For example, specifying an inventory threshold that triggers a purchase request is required.
-It should be obvious who has the right to request a purchase, who may issue a purchase order, and whether the team must validate the purchase.
+It should be clear who has the right to request a purchase, who may issue a purchase order, and whether the team must validate the purchase.

-Why Is Purchase Order Management Important?
+Why Purchase Order Management Is Important

 Additionally, purchase order management can help to improve supplier relationships by streamlining the ordering process and making it easier for suppliers to understand what is needed and when it is required.
 A sound purchase order management system will also help improve cash flow by reducing the amount of inventory held at any given time.